No. 51: Randy Johnson

 USC’s Chip Banks pulls down Ohio State quarterback Art Schlichter during the Trojans’ 17-16 Rose Bowl win on Jan.
 1, 1980.
 (Associated Press)

-The Parade High School All-American from Georgia came across country at the behest of USC head coach John Robinson with a chance to start as a freshman.
-Banks had 45 tackles and an interception as USC finished 12-1 and won the national title.
-Banks had 12 tackles for a loss in 1979.
-He led the Trojans in tackles and tackles for loss and added two picks for 49 return yards as a junior.
-After that season, Robinson called him “one of the greatest players in college football … If he were draftable now and not just as a junior, he’d be taken as one of the top four or five picks.”
+Best known: A Parade High School All-American from Georgia came across country to start as a freshman for Trojans head coach John Robinson.
+Banks had 45 tackles and an interception as USC finished 12-1 and won the national title that ’78 season.
+After his junior year, Robinson called him “one of the greatest players in college football … If he were draftable now and not just as a junior, he’d be taken as one of the top four or five picks.”
 Banks, voted team captain and part of the pre-season Playboy Magazine All-American team, had 137 total tackles and four interceptions as a senior.
-For his USC career, Banks totaled 365 tackles (33 for losses), 22 deflected passes, 8 interceptions, 5 fumble recoveries and 1 touchdown.Banks was the No. 3 overall pick by the Cleveland Browns and became the NFL’s Defensive Rookie of the Year in the strike-shortened 1982 season.
+For his USC career, Banks piled up 365 tackles (33 for losses), 22 deflected passes, 8 interceptions, 5 fumble recoveries and 1 touchdown.Banks was the No. 3 overall pick by the Cleveland Browns and became the NFL’s Defensive Rookie of the Year in the strike-shortened 1982 season.

 Jonathan Broxton, Los Angeles Dodgers pitcher (2005 to 2011):